glotzerlab/signac-docs/docs/source/collections.rst

 Command Line Interface
 ======================

-To manage and search a collection file directly from the command line, create a python script with the following content:
+To manage and search a collection file directly from the command line, create a Python script with the following content:

 .. code-block:: python